gh-eavalos/HandyFunctions/README.md

 ```
 ### eFile
 Function whose utility is to string together a series of commands to generate, edit, save and make exe a file: "edit File".
-The example command: `~/HandyFunctions/Bash/eFile /Path/To/File.extension` follows these steps:
+The example command: `eFile /Path/To/File.extension` follows these steps:

 1. Touch `file`
 2. Remove `file`